Planning December 2020

 Offer a wide spectrum of scale and seating options that appeal to both individuals and the masses.
 Whether paved concrete or green spaces, round tables for group conversation, or benches for solo respite, providing variety ensures all people can feel welcome and use the space as they choose, be it exercising with a boot camp class or exercising their First Amendment rights.
 Furniture should be flexible, foldable, and movable — let people create their own little social microcosm to fit what they need, when they need it.
 Ample lighting, including natural sunlight and shading during the day and artificial light at night, can impact how comfortable people feel in the space, too.
 During the cooler months, consider ways to add outdoor heating or other design features to extend usability.

-3. Facilitate Conversations Across All Channels — Digitally and Physically.
+3. Facilitate Conversations Across All Channels — Digitally and Physically

 Conversation — whether in person or digital — is one of the main activities of a third place.
 To help make those connections equitable, free and unlimited wi-fi is critical.
 Photo by Erin Sintos.